nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 You can upload custom application binaries to nRF Cloud for application FOTA updates.
 After :ref:`nrf9160_gs_connecting_dk_to_cloud`, you can upload the files to your nRF Cloud account as a bundle after navigating to :guilabel:`Device Management` on the left and clicking :guilabel:`Firmware Updates`.

-FOTA upgrades using other cloud services
+FOTA updates using other cloud services
 ========================================

-FOTA upgrades can alternatively be hosted from a customer-developed cloud services such as solutions based on AWS and Azure.
+FOTA updates can alternatively be hosted from a customer-developed cloud services such as solutions based on AWS and Azure.
 If you are uploading the files to an Amazon Web Services Simple Storage Service (AWS S3) bucket, see the :ref:`lib_aws_fota` documentation for instructions.
 Samples are provided in |NCS| for AWS (:ref:`aws_iot` sample) and Azure (:ref:`azure_iot_hub` sample).